 This post may contain affiliate links.

-Come discover fourteen activities to strengthen hand-eye coordination for toddlers and preschoolers.
-All of these hands-on ideas feature play-based learning!
+Come discover fourteen activities to strengthen hand eye coordination for toddlers and preschoolers.
+All of these hands-on hand eye coordination activities feature play-based learning!

 It’s important for young kids to develop hand-eye coordination.
 These skills help us write, lace, pour, throw/catch, and so much more.

 Each of the activities featured below will help your preschoolers strengthen this skill through play.

 Flower Eye-Hand Coordination Activity | Preschoolers will strengthen their motor skills and hand-eye coordination as they scoop beads into shaped ice cube trays.
 The OT Toolbox